thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 There is really only one drawback.
-If I do any kind of minor physical activity, like running 10 meters to get to the subway that's about to leave, my body instantly thinks "oh, you're doing that workout thing again" and then I start sweating like a fully dressed Eskimo running a marathon in the desert.
-I start sweating for *everything*.
+If I do any kind of minor physical activity, like running 10 meters to get to the subway that's about to leave, my body instantly thinks "*oh, you're doing that workout thing again, ok*" and then I start sweating like a fully dressed Eskimo running a marathon in the desert.
+I start sweating like that for *everything*.
 But hey, I can pay that price any day, haha!

 Other than that, it's basically the best thing you can do.
 Get more fit, it's so fucking worth it!